egoism_westmountmag

 By Nevine Shazli

 A couple of weeks ago, I took a 24-hour ‘break’ from my regular life.
-I love my life; my husband and 3 year-old are amazing and I’m doing what I want to do.
-But still, I felt the need to get away from it all and to have a bit of time to and for Me.
+I love my life; my husband and 3-year-old are amazing and I’m doing what I want to do.
+But still, I felt the need to get away from it all and have a bit of time for Myself.
 Does that make me selfish?
 If so, I’m very proud to be.

 One night, or even one afternoon of going somewhere different and being in your own company can do wonders.

 Taking a step back to rest, change scenery and have quiet alone time is not a luxury in our go-go-go world, but a necessity.
-Whether you’re a mom, entrepreneur, hard-working employee, CEO or caregiver, everyone needs a break.
+Everyone needs a break whether you’re a mom, entrepreneur, hard-working employee, CEO or caregiver.
 We all need to recharge the batteries, and we don’t have to wait until we can afford it or until we can take the time off for a weeklong holiday down south.
-One night, or even one afternoon of going somewhere different and being in your own company can do wonders.
+One night or even one afternoon of going somewhere different and being in your own company can do wonders.

 I could crawl into bed and nap, go for a walk in the woods, get a massage, order room service, read, or watch mindless TV.
 I did all of the above, starting with the nap.